stockphrase/no-silo/content/resources/open-handbook/chapter-8.md

 text or ideas from a source.
 The borrowed material could be quoted, summarized, or paraphrased.
-The signal phrase, as the name suggests, tells your reader that you are about to begin borrowing; after you have presented the borrowed material, conclude with a [**citation**](/resources/open-handbook/chapter-11) to tell your reader that the borrowing has concluded.
-Using signal phrases and citations to bookend your borrowings from other texts helps you avoid [**plagiarism**](/resources/open-handbook/chapter-10), organize your writing, and help your readers understand how your views relate to the views of the other writers you present.
+The signal phrase, as the name suggests, tells your reader that you are about to begin borrowing; after you have presented the borrowed material, the concluding [**citation**](/resources/open-handbook/chapter-11) tells the reader that the borrowing has concluded.
+Using signal phrases and citations to bookend your borrowings from other texts helps you avoid [**plagiarism**](/resources/open-handbook/chapter-10), organize your writing, and help your readers understand how your views relate to the views of the other writers you present in your writing.

 ## Why use them?